sih3rron/LaunchDarkly-JS-SDK-Wrapper/README.md

 * `myContextTypes` contains two versions/types of the User context (addressed only as Context to avoid the stereotype of an individual user).
 * `Index` is the entrypoint for the blank webpage.

-Should be noted that this is only an example and that the web page itself is arbitrary and therefore does nothing!
+Should be noted that this is only an example and that the web page itself is arbitrary and therefore does nothing except expose `consoled` outputs.

 The wrapper only exposes: